Up-dated May 2021

 I will use some examples from my (and my family’s) life over the last year (a period during which we have been restricted in many activities because of the Coronavirus Lockdown).
 Hopefully, with this, I can illustrate “Immediate Local” and “Regionally Local”, and how it would be defined, thus for me and my family.
 Of course, all families are different with relatives and friends in different places that will affect how they travel- but illustration is often the best form of explanation (and it is here).

-There are other places that I and my parents have travelled to (and returned from) in one day during the last year.
-My sister moved to the little village of Mickley, near Stocksfield in Northumberland last summer.
-Mickley is 30 miles from where I live and we (as a family) have been there (and back the same day) four or five times over the last twelve months.
-We also went to a Christian Conference in Gateshead last year (45 miles away) and in December 2019 I went with my father to Blaydon help shift an Aga onto a trailer (to be transported to a friend’s home near Allenheads, a village over the border into Northumberland and about eight miles away).
+There are other places that I and my parents have travelled to (and returned from) in one day.
+My sister lived in the little village of Mickley, near Stocksfield in Northumberland in 2019 before later moving to Scotland at the end of 2020.
+Mickley is 30 miles from where I live and we (as a family) have been there (and back the same day) four or five times during 2019.
+We also went to a Christian Conference in Gateshead in 2019 (45 miles away) and in December 2019 I went with my father to Blaydon help shift an Aga onto a trailer (to be transported to a friend’s home near Allenheads, a village over the border into Northumberland and about eight miles away).
 Blaydon (Tyne and Wear) is forty miles away from where I live.
 In August 2018 I went with my father to collect some-one who was staying with us at that time from Newcastle Airport (42 miles away) and that same month we all went out to Ullswater, in the Lake District for the day (Ullswater is 34 miles away).
-In May, my father had to travel to Carlisle to get a tooth with an abscess removed- Carlisle is 34 miles away.
-All these are locations that are a bit further afield, but they are not locations I or my parents would go to every other other day- but perhaps monthly or (at least) several times a year.
-We have family friends in some of these locations and my sister is close enough to go for the day to visit her, but not perhaps daily.
-These places are not, therefore, “Immediate Local” but so- defined “Regionally Local” and (for sure) if something quite major happened in any of those places (i.e. a fatal road traffic accident) I and my family would expect to be informed of it on the “Local News”.
+In January this year, myself and my father travelled to Carlisle and back each day over six days when my mother was sadly dying: Carlisle is 34 miles away.
+All these are locations that are a bit further afield, but they are not locations I or my father would go to every other other day- but perhaps monthly or (at least) several times a year.
+These places are not, therefore, “Immediate Local” but so- defined “Regionally Local” and (for sure) if something quite major happened in any of those places (i.e. a fatal road traffic accident) I would expect to be informed of it on the “Local News”.

 Immediate Local will be- for a vast majority of people- those places within 25 miles or within half an hour’s travel time (whichever is the greater distance).
 Nowadays, people can drive or (if they cannot drive) get Public transport and so get to places within 25 miles of where they live.
 People travel to see friends, pick their kids up from school, go shopping and travel to places within this radius two or three times a week.
 In more rural areas many folk will have to commute such distances (or further) to get to work each day: My father drove to Newcastle and back each day (a round rip of almost ninety miles a day) when he was working- he was a lecturer at Newcastle University.
 People will, by any definition, be very interested in what happens in the places they frequent, work in, shop in and have nearby friends in, and so they will want their Regional and Local News to major on those areas.